clarus/coq-blog/posts/2018-07-24 Approximating GADTs in Flow.md

       y: {type: 'B', value: false}
     };

-We would like to distinguish between expressions which evaluate to a `boolean` and expressions which evaluate to a `number`.
+To force the multiplication to be over numeric expressions, we would like to distinguish expressions which evaluate to a `number` from expressions which evaluate to a `boolean`.

-## GADTs
+## GADTs to the rescue
-GADTs allow exactly that.
-In [Haskell](https://www.haskell.org/) we can define a type `Expr a` (with `a` the type of the evaluation result) as follows:
+GADTs allow to parametrize the expression type `Expr` by the return type of the evaluation (either `boolean` or `number`).
+In a language with GADTs like [Haskell](https://www.haskell.org/) we can define a type `Expr a` (with `a` the type of the evaluation result) as follows:

+    -- In Haskell:
     data Expr a where
       B :: Bool -> Expr Bool
       I :: Int -> Expr Int